riadelimemmedov/Blog-FastAPI-Redis/README.md

 ####

 ### Redis Configuration
-    By default, the application uses a local Redis server running on the default port (6379).
+    By default, the application uses Redis Cloud server running on the default port (6379).
 If you want to use a different Redis server, you can change the redis_host and redis_port variables in the main.py file.